Exercise Tips for Seniors

 Most importantly, it's never too late to start!
 If you're an older adult who has never maintained a regular exercise routine, start easy and set goals along the way.
 Whether you start a walking club, join a gym or simply track your steps, every day is a good day to start being active.
 Below are some of the best senior exercise routines and workouts!

-1. Stretching.
-Although not technically an exercise, warming up, cooling down and stretching are vital to any routine.
+Although not technically an exercise, warming up, cooling down, and stretching are vital to any routine.
 Stretching routines for seniors allow the joints to move through the full range of motion prior to exercising.
 Stretching can also improve flexibility and prevent injuries.

-2. Walking.
-If it is an option, walking is an excellent low-impact aerobic activity.
+Walking is an excellent low-impact aerobic activity!
 It helps strengthen the cardiorespiratory system over time and should make up a large part of a senior’s weekly exercise.

-3. Swimming.
-Swimming laps in a pool or even just wading is a great even lower-impact aerobic exercise than walking.
+Swimming laps in a pool or even just wading is an even lower-impact aerobic exercise than walking.
 This is a great alternative for older adults who want to get their hearts pumping but may have joint issues or arthritis.

 Don’t underestimate the power of household tasks!
 Digging in the garden, carrying groceries, washing windows – all great examples of everyday movements that can help maintain muscle strength.

 These two practices are beneficial to seniors because they focus on the core muscles.
 Ranging in intensity, both Yoga and Pilates engage the legs, abdominals, hips, and back to improve posture, balance, and build lean muscle.

 An activity tracker is a wearable, wireless device that records your daily physical activity.
 According to a national study, fitness trackers have been successful in helping adults increase activity.
 Especially as we age, being active is important to help combat the increased risk of chronic diseases such as type 2 diabetes, stroke, and obesity.
 Check here for best senior activity trackers.